dfinity/portal/docs/tutorials/developer-journey/level-0/06-intro-dfx.md

 ### Step 1: Open a terminal window on your local computer.

+Assure that you are in your working directory, `developer_journey`.

-### Step 2: Create a new project with the name 'developer-journey' with the command:
+### Step 2: Create a new project with the name 'hello_world' with the command:

 ```
-dfx new developer_journey
+dfx new hello_world
 ```

 When no flags are used, the `dfx new` command will create a new project using the default Motoko template.
 To create a project using the Rust project template, the flag `--type=rust` should be included in the command.